LeonStevens122/HyperionDev-Full-Stack-WebDev-Bootcamp/README.md

 Online PostCard Store uses basic HTML &  JS + JQuery to populate a fictitious online store with images and add them to a shopping cart page

-JQuery animations and Boostrap stylinf used throughout
+JQuery animations and Boostrap styling used throughout